onzfonz/comp227/src/content/3/en/part3a.md

 [The HTTP standard](https://www.rfc-editor.org/rfc/rfc9110.html#name-common-method-properties) talks about two properties related to request types, **safety** and **idempotency**.

-The HTTP GET request should be <i>safe</i>:
+The HTTP GET request should be **safe**:

 > <i>In particular, the convention has been established that the GET and HEAD methods SHOULD NOT have the significance of taking an action other than retrieval.
 These methods ought to be considered "safe".</i>

-Safety means that the executing request must not cause any <i>side effects</i> on the server.
+Safety means that the executing request must not cause any *side effects* on the server.
 By side effects, we mean that the state of the database must not change as a result of the request, and the response must only return data that already exists on the server.

-Nothing can ever guarantee that a GET request is <i>safe</i>, this is just a recommendation that is defined in the HTTP standard.
+Nothing can ever guarantee that a GET request is *safe*, this is just a recommendation that is defined in the HTTP standard.
-By adhering to RESTful principles in our API, GET requests are always used in a way that they are <i>safe</i>.
+By adhering to RESTful principles in our API, GET requests are always used in a way that they are *safe*.

 The HTTP standard also defines the request type [HEAD](https://www.rfc-editor.org/rfc/rfc9110.html#name-head), which ought to be safe.
 In practice, HEAD should work exactly like GET but it does not return anything but the status code and response headers.
 The response body will not be returned when you make a HEAD request.

-All HTTP requests except POST should be <i>idempotent</i>:
+All HTTP requests except POST should be **idempotent**:

 > <i>Methods can also have the property of "idempotence" in that (aside from error or expiration issues) the side-effects of N > 0 identical requests is the same as for a single request.
 The methods GET, HEAD, PUT and DELETE share this property</i>

 This means that if a request does not generate side effects, then the result should be the same regardless of how many times the request is sent.

-If we make an HTTP PUT request to the URL <i>/api/notes/10</i> and with the request we send the data <em>{ content: "no side effects!", important: true }</em>, the result is the same regardless of how many times the request is sent.
+If we make an HTTP PUT request to the URL ***/api/notes/10*** and with the request we send the data `{ content: "no side effects!", important: true }`, the result is the same regardless of how many times the request is sent.

-Like <i>safety</i> for the GET request, <i>idempotence</i> is also just a recommendation in the HTTP standard and not something that can be guaranteed simply based on the request type.
+Like *safety* for the GET request, **idempotence** is also just a recommendation in the HTTP standard and not something that can be guaranteed simply based on the request type.
 However, when our API adheres to RESTful principles, then GET, HEAD, PUT, and DELETE requests are used in such a way that they are idempotent.

-POST is the only HTTP request type that is neither <i>safe</i> nor <i>idempotent</i>.
+POST is the only HTTP request type that is neither *safe* nor *idempotent*.
-If we send 5 different HTTP POST requests to <i>/api/notes</i> with a body of <em>{content: "many same", important: true}</em>, the resulting 5 notes on the server will all have the same content.
+If we send 5 different HTTP POST requests to ***/api/notes*** with a body of `{content: "many same", important: true}`, the resulting 5 notes on the server will all have the same content.

 ### Middleware

 The express [json-parser](https://expressjs.com/en/api.html) we took into use earlier is a so-called [middleware](http://expressjs.com/en/guide/using-middleware.html).

-Middleware are functions that can be used for handling *request* and *response* objects.
+Middleware are functions that can be used for handling `request` and `response` objects.

-The json-parser we used earlier takes the raw data from the requests that are stored in the *request* object, parses it into a JavaScript object and assigns it to the *request* object as a new property <i>body</i>.
+The json-parser we used earlier takes the raw data from the requests that are stored in the `request` object, parses it into a JavaScript object and assigns it to the `request` object as a new property `body`.

 In practice, you can use several middlewares at the same time.
 When you have more than one, they're executed one by one in the order that they were taken into use in express.